mistval/kotoba/README.md

 Instructions below are for Ubuntu Linux.
 Last I checked, Kotoba does also run fine on Windows, but I may or may not be able to help you with that.

 You must have **cairo** and **pango** installed (for image rendering for the quiz and furigana commands).
 You can install them using the instructions for your operating system [here](https://github.com/Automattic/node-canvas/wiki/_pages).
 These must be installed before you run npm install.
-If you already ran npm install, just delete your node_modules, install cairo and pango, and npm install again.
+If you already ran npm install, just delete your node_modules, install cairo and pango, and npm install again. *You can skip this if you're not going to use or work on the quiz or furigana commands.*

 You must also have **MongoDB** installed and listening on port 27017 (the default port).
-You can install it using the instructions for your operating system [here](https://docs.mongodb.com/manual/installation/).
+You can install it using the instructions for your operating system [here](https://docs.mongodb.com/manual/installation/). *You can skip this if you're not going to use or work on the pronounce command or shiritori.*

 After you've installed those run: